Scientific report shows how commissioned photography gives you more bang for your buck

 Belfast Sculpture

 Northern Ireland Fire and Rescue checking the reach of their appliance, having realised that its only a matter of time before they have to remove someone from Belfast’s new super-sculpture.
 One fireman commented that whether it’s as simple as local kids figuring out how to climb it or as unpleasant as a suicide taking place on the structure, they will be called to gain access to the incident.
+This is an example of a Belfast photographer capturing the latest developments in the local community as they happen.

 Posted in Local news | Leave a comment